© Marek - Fotolia

 The programme will also provide a scholarship of approximately CHF 1500 to cover other living expenses.
 It is advised to bring extra money for expenses above and beyond standard housing and living expenses (e.g., weekend travel).

 Limited funds are available to cover justified costs of travel to Lausanne.
 In general, up to CHF 500 for European travel and CHF 1200 for overseas travel is covered.
-Original receipts and boarding passes will be required for reimbursement.
+Original receipts, proof of payment and boarding passes will be required for reimbursement.

 Participants must be covered for health and accidents from their home country.